Home

 • brown rice syrup

-If you use any of these sugar substitutes, reduce the quantity of any liquid in the recipe by 2 fl oz for every 8 fl oz of syrup.
-Barley malt and brown rice syrup are about half as sweet as sugar.
+If you use any of these sugar substitutes, reduce the quantity of any liquid in the recipe by 2 fl oz (1/4 cup) for every 8 fl oz (1 cup) of syrup.

 Never use honey as a substitute for sugar in teething biscuit recipes for a baby under one year of age.